kerns/craft-on-ddev/README.md

 ## Craft CMS Plugins

-[Vite](https://github.com/nystudio107/craft-vite) and [Postmark](https://plugins.craftcms.com/postmark) are the only two plugins installed by default.
-You can expand this list in `composer.json.default`, but if you do not remember to mirror those changes in your `Makefile`, you will need to install them in Craft manually after logging in.
+Note that [Vite](https://github.com/nystudio107/craft-vite) and [Postmark](https://plugins.craftcms.com/postmark) are the only two plugins currently installed by default.
+You can edit `composer.json.default` prior to running `make install` to add or remove plugins to your installation – just remember to mirror those choices in your `Makefile`.

 ## Tailwind Plugins